iamvdo/pleeease/README.md

 ###optimizers.minifier

-Add support for [CSS Wring](https://github.com/hail2u/node-csswring), a CSS minifier.
+Adds support for [CSS Wring](https://github.com/hail2u/node-csswring), a CSS minifier.
 There are no options.

 ###optimizers.mqpacker

-Add support for [MQ Packer](https://github.com/hail2u/node-css-mqpacker) that pack same CSS media query rules into one media query rule.
+Adds support for [MQ Packer](https://github.com/hail2u/node-css-mqpacker) that pack same CSS media query rules into one media query rule.
 There are no options.

 ##Sourcemaps